 I would even prefer a left downtube lever over a left DoubleTap shifter, like the setup on my Cannondale 3.0!

 Another possibility is using indexed shifters for aerobars if you are using aerobars.
 Or consider going with one of the new 1×11 drivetrain systems and do away with the front derailleur and shifter altogether.
+So far only SRAM (with DoubleTap) offers 1×11 road componentry, so you would need to jerry rig something to go the Shimano route (using a Tampan adapter or Wolftooth Roadlink, for example).

 If you enjoyed this article, please consider receiving my weekly newsletter.
 I typically write about endurance bicycling, travel, self improvement, Colorado living, marathon running and epic adventures.